clabordec/Clustering-Server/README.md

 ### Key Components & Features:

-- Cluster Configuration Management: Implement tools and scripts to automate the configuration and management of clustered servers.
+- <b>Cluster Configuration Management</b>: Implement tools and scripts to automate the configuration and management of clustered servers.
 Enable administrators to easily deploy and scale cluster nodes, configure inter-node communication, and manage cluster resources.

 - High Availability Setup: Design and deploy high availability clusters using technologies such as Pacemaker, Corosync, or Keepalived.
 Ensure continuous availability of services by configuring failover mechanisms and monitoring for node and service failures.